Ulleungdo: Geography and climate

 Ulleungdo is a volcanic island that rose from the seabed during the Cenozoic period, and consists of trachyte, andesite, and basalt.
 Hot spot volcanic activity by the General Isabu seamount, dissolved Simheungtaek seamount and Liancourt Rocks and Ulleungdo with An Yong-bok seamount was created as well.
 Liancourt Rocks is 4.6 million years ago estimated 2.5 million years ago, and the creation of Ulleungdo to us, 2.5 million years ago in 5,000 years ago.

 The island consists primarily of trachyandesite rock.
 A major explosive eruption around 8000 BCE decapitated its top to form a caldera.

 There is Seonginbong Peak in the center of the island.
 The Nari Basin is part of a caldera in the northern part of the island, and is the island's only flat surface.
+The Nari Basin is a unique caldera floor formed by the collapse of the central part of the volcano, and further volcanic activity within this caldera created the Albong (egg peak), making it a rare example of a double volcano structure.

 Ulleungdo has a humid subtropical climate (Köppen climate classification Cfa), though it resembles the west coast of Japan much more than Korea, since winters are cloudy with heavy rainfall, albeit not to the same extent as cities such as Kanazawa or Akita.